mxd08/Finch-Robot/README.md

 ---

 ### Motivation
 The motivation for this project was to explore how simple movement commands can be combined to form more complex, meaningful patterns.
-It was a way to challenge ourselves to think spatially and logically, turning basic directional movement into something purposeful.
+It was a way to challenge ourselves to think logically, turning basic directional movement into something purposeful.

 ### Puprose
 I wanted to gain a better understanding of how motion and control work together in a physical system.
 Building this project allowed us to see how movement can be broken down, structured, and repeated with consistency in the real world using java .